-The American Heart Association (AHA) has an excellent opportunity for a State Government Relations Director in Mississippi
+The American Heart Association (AHA) has an excellent opportunity for a State Government Relations Director in Missouri .

-*In order to be considered for this role, you are required to live in the state and be within commuting distance of the State Capital. *
+In order to be considered for this role, you must live in the state and be within commute of the State Capital.

-- Coordinate and handle all elements of successful public policy priority campaigns.
+- Strategically coordindate and oversee all elements of succssful public policy priority campaigns.

-- Meets with members of the legislature, their staff, and other state government officials to gain support for AHA’s advocacy issues.
+- Meets one on one with members of the state legislature, their staff, and other state government officials to gain support for the AHA’s advocacy issues.

-- Monitors and engages on state-level issues of concern to AHA and apprises appropriate volunteers and staff of emerging advocacy issues.
+- Monitors and engages on state-level legislative and regulatory issues of concern to the AHA and apprises appropriate AHA volunteers and staff of emerging advocacy issues.

-- Provides policy research, development of support materials, recruitment of spokespersons, preparation of testimony, and other activities as needed to advance our legislative agenda.
+- Provides policy research, development of support materials, recruitment of spokespersons, preparation of testimony, and other activities as needed to advance the AHA’s legislative agenda.

-- Participates in coalition building efforts and other partnerships designed to strengthen opportunities that advance our advocacy issues.
+- Participates in coalition building efforts and collaborative partnerships to leverage opportunities that advance the AHA’s advocacy issues.

 - Recruits membership for and provides staff support to volunteer state advocacy committee(s).
-Collaborates with the committee to develop and implement an annual state legislative agenda.
+Collaborates with the committee to develop an annual state legislative agenda.